psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement/demo_analysis.rst

 Once a study is complete and published it is important to archive data and results, for example, to be able to respond to inquiries from readers of an associated publication.
 The modularity of the study units makes this straightforward and avoid needless duplication.
 We now that the raw data for this GLM analysis is tracked in its own dataset (localizer_scans) that only needs to be archived once, regardless of how many analyses use it as input.
 This means that we can “throw away” this subdataset copy within this analysis dataset.
 DataLad can re-obtain the correct version at any point in the future, as long as the recorded location remains accessible.
 We can use the `datalad diff` command and `git log` to verify that the subdataset is in the same state as when it was initially added.
 Then use datalad uninstall to delete it::

-  % datalad diff -- inputs
+  % datalad diff -- inputs/rawdata
-  % git log -- inputs
+  % git log -- inputs/rawdata
-  % datalad uninstall --dataset . inputs --recursive
+  % datalad uninstall --dataset . inputs/rawdata --recursive

 Before we archive these analysis results, we can go one step further and verify their computational reproducibility.
 DataLad provides a rerun command that is capable of “replaying” any recorded command.
 The following command we re-execute the FSL analysis (the command that was recorded since we tagged the dataset as “ready4analysis”).
 It will record the recomputed results in a separate Git branch named “verify” of the dataset.
 We can then automatically compare these new results to the original ones in the “master” branch.
 We will see that all outputs can be reproduced in bit-identical form.
 The only changes are observed in log files that contain volatile information, such as time steps::